Teed's Cyber Security Response Service

-David Teed introduces Teed's cyber security response and recovery service which sits alongside our existing business continuity and IT disaster recovery services.
-These complementary disciplines work hand-in-hand to protect organisations from unforeseen disruptions and increase overall resilience capability.
+Teed's cyber security response and recovery service sits alongside our existing business continuity and IT disaster recovery services.
+These complementary disciplines work hand-in-hand to protect organisations from unforeseen disruptions and increase their overall resilience.

 Cyber security threats typically rank highest amongst executive concerns as they recognise the significant reputational, financial, regulatory and other impacts that these could cause.
 In some instances, they can even bring down an organisation if not managed effectively.
 Teed supports clients to extend response planning to include cyber security within business continuity and disaster recovery processes.